mayouni/stzlib/libraries/stzlib/doc/guides/stz-sections-merging-guide.md

 ## MergeOverlapping(): Handling Adjacent or Overlapping Sections

 ### Purpose
 `MergeOverlapping()` merges sections that either overlap or are adjacent to each other.
-This is useful when you need to combine ranges that share common points or are consecutive.
+This is useful when you need to combine sections that share common points or are consecutive.

 ### Syntax
 ```ring